 “源義家陸奥國數年の戰後宇治殿に参り戰の物語せしを大江匡房物蔭より聞て あはれ才あれど未だ兵法を知らず と獨言せしに義家の従者聞て之を告ぐ 義家怒る色なく直ちに匡房の許に至り弟子と成り學門す 後ち義家出羽金澤の城を攻し時一行の雁苅田に下りんとして俄に驚き行を亂して飛び返るを見て曰く 飛雁行を亂るは野に伏兵あるなり と四面より捜さしむるに果して敵三百餘騎を見出し大捷（かち）を得たりと 學乃益ある此一事をもて知るべし 夢の屋主人”

-This series of 57 prints1 plus a summary catalog sheet was originally published between October 1885 and November 1890 by the Tokyo publisher Matsuki Heikichi 松木平吉.2 The summary catalog sheet issued by the publisher states that "fifty prints make up the complete set (五十番揃)".
-Four prints not in the initial release were added over the five year publication period, as were three redesigns of original prints, eventually increasing the total print count to 57.
-Artists contributing prints were Kobayashi Kiyochika (1847-1915) [20 prints], Mizuno Toshikata (1866-1908) [16 prints], Tsukioka Yoshitoshi (1839-1892) [4 prints], Inoue Yasuji (1864-1889) [13 prints], Toyohara Kunichika (1835–1900) [1 print], Utagawa Kuniaki (1835-1888) [1 print] and Yōshū Chikanobu (1838-1912) [2 prints].
-Various colors (blue, blue/green and brown) were used for the decorative border and in 1902 the series was reissued by Matsuki without borders.
+This series of 58 prints,1 plus a table of contents sheet (目録), were originally published between October 1885 and November 1890 by the Tokyo publisher Matsuki Heikichi 松木平吉.2 The table of contents sheet issued by the publisher states that "fifty prints make up the complete set (五十番揃)".
+Three prints not in the initial release were added over the five year publication period, as were five redesigns of original prints, eventually increasing the total print count to 58.
+The seven artists contributing prints were Kobayashi Kiyochika (1847-1915) [20 prints], Mizuno Toshikata (1866-1908) [16 prints], Inoue Tankei (Yasuji) (1864-1889) [13 prints], Taiso (Tsukioka) Yoshitoshi (1839-1892) [5 prints], Yōshū Chikanobu (1838-1912) [2 prints], Toyohara Kunichika (1835–1900) [1 print], and Hachisuka (Utagawa) Kuniaki II (1835-1888) [1 print].
+All the artists, with the exception of Yōshū Chikanobu, are listed in the top scroll of the table of contents sheet.
+Various colors (including blue, blue/green, and tan/brown) were used for the decorative border, and in 1902 the series was re-issued by Matsuki without borders.

-The series depicts famous individuals throughout Japanese history, from ancient times to the present, i.e. c.
-1895.
-Brief texts contained within a scroll-like cartouche in each print provide historical details.
+Brief texts contained within a scroll-like cartouche appearing on each print provide historical details.
+The scroll composer's name is given at the end of the scroll text.
 The “lofty ambition” of the title is a Confucian concept, originally from Mencius, meaning “righteous determination that would inspire others.”
 The market for the series probably included former samurai, ambitious youth, and conservative intellectuals.

 "[W]hen it was completed in 1890 the publisher was singled out for special recognition by the government for having sponsored such noble subject matter."3

-1 The Tokyo Metropolitan Library online collection shows 50 prints and a summary catalog sheet.
-The catalog sheet lists the titles of 50 prints.
+1 The Tokyo Metropolitan Library online collection shows 50 prints and a Table of Contents sheet.
+The Table of Contents lists the titles of 50 prints.
 Smith in Kiyochika Artist of Meiji Japan identified 52 prints.
-I have identified 57 prints from this series including three prints (Kesa Gozen, Soga Brothers and Hokiichi Hanawa) that were re-designed and re-printed, likely due to damaged or lost blocks.
+I have identified 58 prints from this series including five prints (Ikina, Michizane Sugiwara, Kesa Gozen, Soga Brothers and Hokiichi Hanawa) that were re-designed and re-printed, likely due to damaged or lost blocks.

 3 The World of the Meiji Print: Impressions of a New Civilization, Julia Meech-Pekarik, Weatherhill, 1986, p.
 122.